 This is a dynamic, timed Club competition shot with .22 LR semi-automatic rifles.
 The discipline involves addressing multiple targets at 25, 15 & 10 metre distances over a single course of fire with a compulsory reload at the half-way stage.
 Shooting positions include standing, sitting, kneeling and prone, with the final score being a balance of speed and accuracy.

 IPAS (Iron Plate Action Shooting)

 This is a dynamic, timed Club competition shot with multi-shot CO2 air pistols against steel targets.
 A set of five targets is engaged, starting from a ready position with raised hands and a holstered pistol.
 This is a fast and fun discipline with alternate meets incorporating use of the turning target system to create interesting variations on the course of fire.

 The Club is approved for the shooting of muzzle-loading black powder pistols on Range One and a number of members own and shoot both revolver and single-shot pistols.
 We are affiliated with the Muzzle Loaders Association of Great Britain (MLAGB) and there is the opportunity to shoot in black powder postal competitions through the Club.

-Our members participate in a series of inter-club postal competitions as arranged and administered by the Derbyshire Rifle Association and the East Midlands Target Shooting Association.
-These are precision target competitions ranging from 10m air pistol to 25m gallery rifle and black powder pistol.
+Our members participate in a series of inter-club postal competitions, currently as arranged and administered by the Swadlincote Rifle and Pistol Club.
+These are precision target competitions ranging from 10m air pistol to 25m gallery rifle.
 Targets can be shot on Club evenings over a series of ten target submission deadlines with inter-club division rankings published throughout the season.

 We also run various Club competitions throughout each year including an annual NRA (National Rifle Association) Medal shoot, Christmas prize shoot, and various charity fund raising shoots for precision airgun, .22LR and gallery rifle.